-Baseball is popular in North America and parts of Central and South America, the Caribbean and East Asia, especially in Japan, South Korea, and Taiwan.
-It is a game played with a bat, a ball and gloves between two teams of nine players each on a field with four white bases arranged in a diamond shape (that is,.
+Baseball is a popular sport in North America, Central and South America, the Caribbean, and East Asia, particularly in Japan, South Korea, and Taiwan.
+It is a game played with a bat, a ball, and gloves between two teams of nine players each on a field with four white bases arranged in a diamond shape.
 Teams alternate positions as batters (offensive) and outfielders (defense), swapping places when three members of the batting team are “sent off”.
 As batters, players try to hit the ball out of reach of the field team and make a full circuit around the bases for a “run”.

-The team that scores the most runs in nine innings (times at bat) wins the game.
-Baseball also reformed the national calendar.
+Baseballalso had an impact on the national calendar.
 With the rise of industrialization, standardized office or factory clock time deprived people of the past experience of time in its rich associations with the hours of the day, the natural rhythms of the seasons, and the traditional church calendar.
 However, for Americans, the opening of the baseball training season marked the arrival of spring, the regular-season game meant summer, and the World Series marked the arrival of autumn.

-In the winter, baseball fans participated in “hot” leagues, remembering past and big games and speculating on what the next season had to offer.
-While baseball possessed enormous integrating powers, the history of the game has also been interwoven and reflects major social and cultural divisions.
+In winter, baseball fans participated in “hot” leagues, remembering past and big games and speculating on what the next season had to offer.
+While baseball possessed enormous integrating powers, it also reflected major social and cultural divisions.
 Until the first decades of the 20th century, middle-class evangelical Protestants viewed sports with deep suspicion.
-They associated baseball, or at least the professional version of the game, with those who don't do well, immigrants, the working class, alcohol consumption, gambling, and general fuss.
-Rather, these same qualities provided a foothold for the rise of ethnic groups from the nation's ghettos.
+They associated baseball, or at least its professional version, with those who don't do well, immigrants, working class people, alcohol consumption, gambling, and general fuss.

+However, these same qualities provided a foothold for ethnic groups from ghettos to rise up.
 They generally found less discrimination in baseball (as well as other commercial entertainment venues) than in more “respectable” occupations.
-In the 19th century, Irish and German Americans shone so brightly in professional baseball that some observers wondered if they had a special ability.

-to play the game.
-But, even if it couldn't heal conflicts stemming from fundamental social divisions, baseball showed an extraordinary capacity to foster ties.
+In the 19th century, Irish and German Americans shone so brightly in professional baseball that some observers wondered if they had a special ability to play it.
+But even if it couldn't heal conflicts stemming from fundamental social divisions, baseball showed an extraordinary capacity to foster ties.

-In the 1850s, young artisans and employees, often displaced in the city and finding that their way of life changed rapidly in the midst of the Industrial Revolution, conceived of themselves as members of what was known as the “baseball fraternity.”.
-Like volunteer fire departments and militia units at the time, they donned special uniforms, developed their own rituals, and when playing baseball.
+In the 1850s, young artisans and employees often displaced in cities found their way of life changing rapidly due to industrialization.
+They conceived of themselves as members of what was known as the “baseball fraternity”.
+Like volunteer fire departments and militia units at that time, they donned special uniforms and developed their own rituals when playing baseball.
 This shared experience strengthened occupational, ethnic and racial identities.